MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.DeviceManagement/Update-MgDeviceManagement.md

           - `[ParentFolderId <String>]`: The ID of the folder's parent folder.
           - `[SingleValueExtendedProperties <IMicrosoftGraphSingleValueLegacyExtendedProperty[]>]`: The collection of single-value extended properties defined for the contactFolder.
 Read-only.
 Nullable.
         - `[Contacts <IMicrosoftGraphContact[]>]`: The user's contacts.
 Read-only.
 Nullable.
-        - `[Country <String>]`: The country/region in which the user is located; for example, US or UK.
+        - `[Country <String>]`: The country or region where the user is located; for example, US or UK.
 Maximum length is 128 characters.
 Returned only on $select.
 Supports $filter (eq, ne, not, ge, le, in, startsWith, and eq on null values).
         - `[CreatedDateTime <DateTime?>]`: The date and time the user was created, in ISO 8601 format and in UTC time.
 The value cannot be modified and is automatically populated when the entity is created.
 Nullable.
 For on-premises users, the value represents when they were first created in Azure AD.
 Property is null for some users created before June 2018 and on-premises users that were synced to Azure AD before June 2018.
 Read-only.
 Returned only on $select.
 Supports $filter (eq, ne, not , ge, le, in).
-        - `[CreatedObjects <IMicrosoftGraphDirectoryObject[]>]`: Directory objects that were created by the user.
+        - `[CreatedObjects <IMicrosoftGraphDirectoryObject[]>]`: Directory objects that the user created.
 Read-only.
 Nullable.
         - `[CreationType <String>]`: Indicates whether the user account was created through one of the following methods:  As a regular school or work account (null).
 As an external account (Invitation).
 As a local account for an Azure Active Directory B2C tenant (LocalAccount).
 Through self-service sign-up by an internal user using email verification (EmailVerified).
 Through self-service sign-up by an external user signing up through a link that is part of a user flow (SelfServiceSignUp).
 Read-only.Returned only on $select.
 Supports $filter (eq, ne, not, in).
         - `[CustomSecurityAttributes <IMicrosoftGraphCustomSecurityAttributeValue>]`: customSecurityAttributeValue
           - `[(Any) <Object>]`: This indicates any property can be added to this object.